firesharkstudios/butterfly-server/README.md

 channelClient.start();
 ```

+Running the server and client code above would result in the server adding a "Hello World" record to the database and this record being replicated to the client which echoes the record to the console.

 ## Packages

 There are three key packages to the Butterfly Framework...

-- [Butterfly.Database](https://firesharkstudios.github.io/Butterfly/Butterfly.Database) - Server code that publishes data change events when executing INSERTs, UPDATEs, and DELETEs using the provided API.

-- [Butterfly.Channel](https://firesharkstudios.github.io/Butterfly/Butterfly.Channel) - Client and server code that allow pushing data from the server to the client and updating local data structures.
-Clients create a single channel to the server on startup.
+- [Butterfly.Database](https://firesharkstudios.github.io/Butterfly/Butterfly.Database) - Allows executing INSERT, UPDATE, and DELETE statements; creating dynamic views; and receiving data change events both on tables and dynamic views.
+This is the bread and butter of the Butterfly Framework.

+- [Butterfly.Channel](https://firesharkstudios.github.io/Butterfly/Butterfly.Channel) - Allows clients to create new channels to the server and allows the server to push messages to connected clients.

-- [Butterfly.WebApi](https://firesharkstudios.github.io/Butterfly/Butterfly.WebApi) - Server code that allow serving static files and responding to API requests via HTTP requests.
+- [Butterfly.WebApi](https://firesharkstudios.github.io/Butterfly/Butterfly.WebApi) - Allows receiving API requests via HTTP (inspired by Node.js' Express) by wrapping existing C# web servers.

-All the packages are independent with no interdependencies.
-Use all the packages together or use any subset of the packages you wish.
+There are no interdependencies between the packages.
+Use any subset of the packages you wish.

 ## Status